Kasper-Bankler/BananaTycoon/README.md

 # BananaTycoon
 A tycoon themed game made with GameMaker: Studio

-# History beheind the game
+# History behind the game
 I made this game during a coding course in 8th grade.

 # Website